kosik/dogej/README.md

     String transactionId = dogecoinClient.getWalletAPI().sendToAddress("ADDRESS-HERE", 200D);

 ```
-No need to focus on protocol specifics and other routines.
+No need more to focus on protocol specifics and other routines.
 Just work on your application logic.

 Find more examples [here](https://github.com/kosik/dogej/tree/main/utility/src/main/java/org/dogej).